 Answered By: Lynn VanLeer Last Updated: Jan 23, 2019 Views: 17464

 "From Teaching to Learning"

-3. Click on the blue Search button.
+- Click on the Search button.

-4. Find your article in the list of results.
+- Find your article in the list of results.

-6. This will take you to a list of articles that cited "From teaching to learning."
+- Click on the Cited by link at the bottom of the article record.
+This will take you to a list of articles that cited "From teaching to learning."

-If you are looking at a recently published article, there may not have been time for another article to cite it and be published.
+If there is no Cited By link, and you are looking at a recently published article, there may not have been time for another article to cite it and be published.
 Also, it is possible that Google wasn't able to find other articles that cited that article.

 Do you have other Library questions?
 Ask a Librarian!